Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Maret 2026 22.18.34 UTC
+- WIB: Kamis, 19 Maret 2026 00.13.26 UTC
-- WITA: Rabu, 18 Maret 2026 23.18.34 UTC
+- WITA: Kamis, 19 Maret 2026 01.13.26 UTC
-- WIT: Kamis, 19 Maret 2026 00.18.34 UTC
+- WIT: Kamis, 19 Maret 2026 02.13.26 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: nature
+Kategori: motivational